 - September 30th: due date for extended trust returns.

-- Due date for extended individual tax returns and C-Corp returns.
+- October 15th: due date for extended individual tax returns and C-Corp returns.

 A reminder as regards the April 15th deadline: an extension is an extension to file, not an extension to pay.
 If you file an extension and still owe money you will be assessed the failure-to-pay penalty of 0.5% per month on the balance.
 This is a huge improvement over the 5% per month failure-to-file penalty – so by all means file an extension (or get us to file one for you) if you need one.

 If you are unsure of exactly what to do for any of these deadlines or need any assistance, give us a call.
 There are few things as costly as missed or erroneous tax filings – so let us help you keep things straight and get 2021 started on the right foot!

 Any accounting, business, or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues, nor a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.